RovaHerve/baroukh404/README.md

 ### Hi there 👋

-I'm new on github repos.
 I was finished my first project.
 This is an application based on openAi API.
 How it work ?
 As a chatGPT, you ask your question and it answers after.
 It is better than chatGPT if your query is a script or a code because it is customized in code editor.